 According to the Clinical Practice Guideline for the Treatment of Posttraumatic Stress Disorder, this type of therapy is approached through eight phases, which are summarized below.

 - Phase 1.
-The therapist works with the client to understand the person’s history and what memories or events may be playing a role in current issues.
+EMDR therapists work with the client to understand the person’s history and what memories or events may be playing a role in current issues.
 They work together to plan for treatment and decide what memories and emotions will be targeted with therapy.

 - Phase 2.
 During this time, the treatment is fully explained, and the eye movement is practiced to help facilitate optimal success.